sgouralis-research-group/step_finder/README.md

 # Step Finder

-This is a standalone MATLAB app for single-moecule time series analysis.
+This is a standalone MATLAB app for single-molecule time series analysis.
 The user imports laboratory single-molecule fluorescence data and the step-finder estimates the number and characteristics of photobleaching events.

 ### Installing the app: